16 February 2014

 03 February 2014

-Oliver! (starring Mark Lester)
+Oliver!
+(Mark Lester)

 ‘Oliver’ is the classic musical production based on Charles Dickens’ book ‘Oliver Twist’.
 The plot is well-known, as are many of the songs - such as ‘Food, Glorious Food’ or the catchy ‘Oom-pah-pah’.
 First produced in film format in 1968, this is a lengthy DVD, over two-and-a-half hours in length.
 It follows the typical style of musical films in that the plot is interrupted regularly by well-choreographed and beautifully sung pieces, which (at least in the case of this one) lighten the mood.

-I had only the vaguest memories of this film, but we had it on DVD; it’s rated U so I rather naively assumed it would be a good one for some young friends (aged 3 up to 11) to watch.
+I had only the vaguest memories of this film, but we had it on DVD.
+It’s rated U so I rather naively assumed it would be a good one for some young friends (aged 3 up to 11) to watch.
 Thankfully they didn’t opt for it, and instead I saw it - or most of it - in the company of two teenage friends who already knew the story.
 One of them had read the Dickens book.

 The story, set in the mid 19th century, starts in the workhouse.
 Oliver, who has lived there all his life, draws the short straw and makes the infamous request for more gruel.
 He is sold to a local undertaker, and escapes, only to find himself part of a gang of juvenile pickpockets.
 It takes him a while to work out what’s going on, by which time he is ensnared by the greedy Fagin, and the evil Bill Sykes.
 Bill’s wife Nancy, however, develops quite a soft spot for Oliver who is quite tender-hearted despite his upbringing.